 Sasaki and Miyano is a BL anime series about the tender love story between two high school students.
 The main character is a BL fanatic who befriends an upperclassman, introducing him to the world of Boys Love manga.
 As they bond over their mutual interest, their relationship develops from a casual friendship to a blossoming attraction.
 However, the protagonist is hesitant to acknowledge his feelings and feels insecure about a romance.

 I love the endearing characters, emotional romance, and empathetic messages in Sasaki and Miyano.
-This heartfelt series features an introspective coming-of-age journey, handled sensitively and thoughtfully.
-The sweet, gentle anime will appeal to many fans of the BL genre.
+This heartfelt series features an introspective coming-of-age journey.
+The story portrays a wholesome teenage crush with warmth and compassion.
+It reminds me of a cozy YA novel, capturing the giddy feelings of falling in love for the first time.
+This sweet, gentle anime will appeal to many fans of the BL genre.

 Sasaki and Miyano Anime Summary

 Yes, Sasaki and Miyano has a BL romance.